 - My caseload at present is less than a tenth of the ASCA recommendation.
 I carry a lower caseload because I want to give each of the clients in my practice my full attention and treat them as individuals — with unique strengths, interests, and needs.

 2 – High school counselors typically receive minimal training on the nuances of college planning in most Masters’ degree programs in educational counseling, especially on the financial side of planning.
-Don’t get me wrong; some of them are quite knowledgeable, and have helped hundreds of students get into college.
+Don’t get me wrong; some of them are quite knowledgeable, and most have helped hundreds of students get into college.
 However, my goal is to find colleges that are the best fit and at the best price for my clients.
 Why am I so confident in my abilities as a college planner?

 - I have worked in higher education for 30 years: as a faculty member, and as an administrator specializing in college student success and retention—so I always begin with the end in mind, focusing on schools where my clients will be likely to have a good experience and complete a useful degree within four years.
 The following are among my most relevant past positions in higher education administration: